Dani28/Dazah-Business-Networking/README.md

 Dazah is a business-oriented social messaging platform designed to power communities.
 Members of Dazah-powered communities enjoy an ability to discover, connect and message each other through a sophisticated matching algorithm.

-From dating sites to job boards, all Dazapps have one thing in common: they're designed to match you with the people you otherwise wouldn't have found and yet are perfectly targeted to have synergy with, and they all work seamlessly through a single sign-in with your Dazah profile.
+From networking groups to job boards, all Dazapps have one thing in common: they're designed to match you with the people you otherwise wouldn't have found and yet are perfectly targeted to have synergy with, and they all work seamlessly through a single sign-in with your Dazah profile.